-We also must take a conservative approach when managing our finances.
+As a school we take a conservative approach when managing our finances.
 This means we set priorities for resource allocation and we can’t be all things to all families.
 What we can be is an Authentic Montessori School that educates the Whole Child.

+Our Guides (teachers) are credentialed for the ages they are teaching.
 In most classrooms, we have a Lead Guide and a Guide.
 Our Lead Guides have significant lead teaching experience in Montessori programs.
-Combined, our Lead Guides have almost 70 of teaching experience.
+Combined, our Lead Guides have almost 70 years of teaching experience.
 Our 2nd adults, or Guides, are also typically credentialed (or working on a credential) Montessorians, though they may be newer to the field.

 A full compliment of Montessori Materials is offered in each of our classrooms.
 During our first three years of operation, the Colorado Department of Education funded us with over 3/4 of a million dollars in start-up funds, which was used primarily to outfit our classrooms with beautiful Montessori materials of the highest quality and made to the original specifications of Dr. Montessori’s blueprints.

 SVCMS protects the uninterrupted 3 Hour Work-Cycle every day.
 All mornings and two afternoons in the Elementary are kept free for this important work of the students.

 A beautifully Prepared Environment that meets and adapts to the needs of each child and its community of students.
 This ensures students’ needs for Freedom, Structure and Order, Beauty, Nature and Reality, as well as Social Interaction and Intellectual Stimulation are met.